Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 The correlation between height and age is about -0.09.
 It’s negative, which means that older people tend to be shorter, but it’s weak, which means that knowing someone’s age would not help much if you were trying to guess their height.

-The correlation between weight and age is even smaller.
+And we can see that the correlation of weight and age is only 0.001, which is very small.
 It is tempting to conclude that there is no relationship between age and weight, but we have already seen that there is.
 So why is the correlation so low?
 Remember that the relationship between weight and age looks like this.

 data = brfss.dropna(subset=['AGE', 'WTKG3'])